michurin/chrome-extension-tab-gatherer/README.md

     - turn on/off grouping `chrome://` tabs
     - turn on/off grouping `file://` tabs
     - turn on/off minimum group size: remove groups smaller then N tabs automatically
+    - options for autosplitting mixed groups (does it really useful?)
+    - options for autoungroup new tabs
+  - autonaming goups (+tabGroups permission)
+    - consider ways to abbreviate domains
 - [must have] Publish (while you can try it in deveoper mode)
 - [nice to have] Setup eslint
 - [nice to have] Setup CI